Afif13/CSS-Tip/content/skewed-images/index.md

 ---
 layout: layouts/post.njk
 title: Gallery of Skewed Images with Hover Effect
-description: Using modern CSS and corner-shape to add a fancy galley of images with a reveal hover effect
+description: Using modern CSS and corner-shape to add a fancy gallery of images with a reveal hover effect
 date: 2025-12-02
 tags: posts
 ---